 If you don’t know where to get started, check out Novo.

 They are perfect for new small businesses because they offer no monthly fees or minimum balances, and give you unlimited ATM fee refunds.
 On top of that, they give you access to tons of other free perks, like major discounts on places like Stripe, Quickbooks and Google Ads.

 In my opinion, they are one of the best options in the market.

 Now I get it – all of this can feel a bit overwhelming.
 But the truth of the matter is that these are relatively small details.

 Yes, you need to get them done, but you can often hire services that can do them for you (many online).
-For example Incorporate can take care of a lot of business set up for a relatively modest fee (at least compared to going to a lawyer).

 What really matters is coming up with the right idea, correctly analyzing your market and your competition, and coming up with a marketing plan that will get your business off the ground.
 If your business is going to succeed, you need to be right about the big things, not sweating over administrative details.

 Bottom line: Tackle these things head on (and one at a time), but don’t stress over them and certainly don’t let them get in your way.

 Some businesses require a lot of capital to get started while others can be started with far less.
 But almost any business is going to require at least some money to get going.

 If you are strapped for cash and don’t have that seed money, your business dream will remain just that – a dream.